progval/ircv3-specifications/extensions/named-modes.md

 (004) MUST be considered undefined, server implementations MAY omit the last 3 parameters for that numeric entirely and clients MUST handle this.
-Servers MAY not send the RPL_MYINFO numeric at all, clients MUST handle this case as well.
+Servers MAY send no RPL_MYINFO numeric at all, clients MUST handle this case as well.

 Example 1: client connects and requests the named-modes capability